 To a loan between an entrepreneur and a private person, often friends or family, are some rules attached.
 For example you have to apply a competitive interest rate, to avoid the Tax Authorities to register your loan as a gift.
 Write down all your commitments in a loan agreement.
 For more information visit the website of the Tax Authorities (Belastingdienst).

-The culture loans (cultuurleningen) by the Fund Cultuur+Financiering are for creative entrepreneurs.
-The fund provides different types of loans from a minimum of € 1,000 euro to a maximum of € 500,000 euro.
-They also offer favorable conditions, such as an interest rate of 1%.
-In the absence of financial security, the fund can help you with bank guarantees.
+The culture loans (cultuurleningen) by Cultuur+Ondernemen are for creative entrepreneurs and cultural organisations.
+Cultuur+Ondernemen provides different types of loans from a minimum of € 1,000 euro to a maximum of € 500,000 euro.
+They also offer support and favorable conditions, such as an interest rate of 1%.

 Investing personal capital, your own money, makes you less dependent upon financial contributions from others.
 It is also required by many financiers.
 A bank, for example, will usually require 20% solvency.
 That means that one-fifth of the total sum you need must come from your own sources.
 As well as personal capital, they could be grants, subsidies and subordinated loans.